SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Mitsubishi Electric Corporation - MIELY

-NEW YORK, July 15, 2021 (GLOBE NEWSWIRE) -- Pomerantz LLP is investigating claims on behalf of investors of Mitsubishi Electric Corporation (“Mitsubishi” or the “Company”) (OTCMKTS: MIELY).
+NEW YORK, July 18, 2021 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Mitsubishi Electric Corporation ("Mitsubishi" or the "Company") (OTCMKTS: MIELY).
 Such investors are advised to contact Robert S. Willoughby at [email protected] or 888-476-6529, ext.
 7980.

 The investigation concerns whether Mitsubishi and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.